moondance-labs/tanssi-docs/learn/tanssi/templates.md

 As presented in the [Overview](/learn/tanssi/overview) article, Appchains deployed through Tanssi (ContainerChains) are fully sovereign, customizable Layer 1 solutions that leverage the benefits of becoming part of the wider Polkadot ecosystem.

-As a sibling chain of the other members of the ecosystem (like Tanssi network itself), they must include the necessary behavior to implement their consensus mechanism and be able to interact and synchronize with Polkadot's relay chain.
+As a sibling chain of the other members of the ecosystem (like the Tanssi network itself), they must include the necessary behavior to implement their consensus mechanism and be able to interact and synchronize with Polkadot's relay chain.

-Simple Appchain template is based on the [parachain Substrate template](https://github.com/substrate-developer-hub/substrate-parachain-template){target=_blank} featuring [Cumulus](https://github.com/paritytech/cumulus/){target=blank} SDK, which includes all the required functionality for the collators logic, p2p, database, and synchronization layers between the ContainerChain and the relay chain, making the integration of a new ContainerChain into the Polkadot ecosystem a breeze.
+The Simple Appchain template is based on the [Substrate Parachain Template ](https://github.com/substrate-developer-hub/substrate-parachain-template){target=_blank} featuring [Cumulus](https://github.com/paritytech/cumulus/){target=blank} SDK, which includes all the required functionality for the collators logic, p2p, database, and synchronization layers between the ContainerChain and the relay chain, making the integration of a new ContainerChain into the Polkadot ecosystem a breeze.

 This template also includes Tanssi's pallet [authorities_noting](https://github.com/moondance-labs/tanssi/blob/master/container-chains/pallets/authorities-noting/src/lib.rs){target=blank} to support the protocol, implementing the necessary logic to retrieve and validate the collators set assigned to provide block production services to the ContainerChain, and the logic for the collator to sign the block when the consensus mechanism determines that it is its turn to build it (and thus being rewarded accordingly).